Melky-Phoe/StateSmurf/SmurfEvaluator/README.md

 This file will be passed to Evaluator with --etalon option

 #### Compared files
-Other tested-application run's .log files are passed with --compare option.
+Other tested-application's runs .log files are passed with --compare option.
 This file can contain multiple runs of tested application.
 File will be automatically aggregated to circuits and compared.
 New aggregated file is saved to --target file and compare output is printed to stdout